decentralized-identity/didcomm-messaging/docs/spec-files/feature_discovery.md

 Implementations of this protocol must recognize the following values for `feature-type`: `protocol`, `goal-code`,  and `header`.
 Additional values of `feature-type` may be used, and unrecognized values MUST be ignored.

-Identifiers are used the value to match against a feature type.
+Identifiers are used as the value to match against a feature type.
 Their format varies.
 For protocols, identifiers are PIURIs.
 For [goal codes](#goal-codes), identifiers are goal code values.
 For governance frameworks, identifiers are URIs where the framework is published.
 For headers, identifiers are header names.

 The `match` field of a query descriptor may use the * wildcard.
 By itself, a `match` with just the wildcard says, "I'm interested in anything you want to share with me."
 But usually, this wildcard will be to match a prefix that's a little more specific, as in the example that matches any 1.x version.